 Salted Caramel Thumbprint Paleo Coconut Cookies Recipe

-These Paleo coconut cookies only have 5 ingredients for the base and then are filled with a simple salted caramel sauce.
+These coconut cookies only have 5 ingredients for the base and then are filled with a simple salted caramel sauce.

 - Prep Time: 15 minutes